How to Fix a Noisy Garage Door

 Check for a Faulty Opener Motor

-- Chain drive openers: This motor uses a chain that rotates a trolley to open and close the door.
-It is the most popular because it’s durable enough to carry the weight of bulky, cumbersome doors.
+- Chain–drive openers: This motor uses a chain to move a trolley to open and close the door.
+It is popular because it’s durable enough to carry the weight of bulky, cumbersome doors.
 One notable drawback is that this type is a noisy garage door opener because of the consistent metal-to-metal contact while in use.
-Lose chains are often the cause of slapping sounds in this style of opener.
+Loose chains are often the cause of slapping sounds in this style of opener.

 - Screw-drive openers: These devices use a motorized steel rod to open and close the garage door.
-They have fewer moving parts than other garage door openers and require less maintenance, but still tend to be noisier.
+They have fewer moving parts than other garage door openers, but still tend to be noisier and require more maintenance.

 - Jackshaft openers: This opener is on the side instead of overhead.
-A motor turns a beam that allows the torsion spring to control the garage door.
+A motor turns the shaft that allows the torsion spring to control the garage door.
 It is also not a noisy garage door motor.

 - Clicking: An electrical issue within your motor may be causing it to make a clicking or popping sound, so it’s best to have it checked out professionally.